Tensorleap-hub/webinar/README.md

 ### Data Quality Evaluation

-New synthesized samples (in green) are more closely aligned to the target data (in yellow):
+Now, the new synthesized samples (in green) are more closely aligned to the target data (in yellow):

 ![](images/PE_gen_quality_eval.png)

-Now we can tune it by selecting using a threshold of distance from the target centroid for instance, or by using an image feature metadata that is correlated to the distance.
+Additionally, we can further tune the generated samples by selecting based a threshold of distance from the target centroid or by another similarity metric.
+Another option is using an image feature metadata that is correlated to the distance.
 For instance, using 'color temperature' as seen in below.
 We can iteratively generate the samples while tuning the image 'color temperature' until reaching satisfactory convergence.

 ![](images/PE_gen_quality_prioritization_color_temp.png) Samples colored by `color tempratue` level

 # Getting Started with Tensorleap Project